akeva001/novellia-pets-mvp/README.md

   - Allergies with reactions and severity
   - Lab results with dosage and instructions
 - Document attachments support for medical records
-- Intuitive UI with gradient buttons and animated dropdowns
+- Intuitive UI
-- Secure user authentication
+- Simple user authentication

 ## Quick Start